westphallm1/AoMM-Cross-Mod-Sample/README.md

 ## Overview
 This repository contains a small example mod that utilizes [Amulet of Many Minions' (AoMM)](https://github.com/westphallm1/tModLoader_Minions) cross-mod
 API.
-This API allows minions and pets added by other mods to utilize AoMM's pathfinding tools, select enemies to attack based on AoMM's target selection tactics, and, in the case of pets, automatically scale in damage and travel speed based on the player's combat pet level.
+This API allows pets added by other mods to utilize AoMM's pathfinding tools, select enemies to attack based on AoMM's target selection tactics, and automatically scale in damage and travel speed based on the player's combat pet level.
+Currently, only the conversion of regular pets into combat pets is supported by the API.
+Support for regular minions is planned for the near future.

 ## Requirements
 * Make sure your build.txt has `loadAfter = AmuletOfManyMinions` added to it to ensure proper mod load order, as some calls depend on that order.